 - Irregular Heartbeat

+Are sleeping pills bad for the individual?
 The severity and length of sleeping pill withdrawal symptoms depend heavily on some factors including the type of sleeping pill that the person was using, the length of time that he or she was using the sleeping pill, and several other things.
 Here is a timeline of the withdrawal symptoms during sleeping pill detox.

 Week 1 – This is when the symptoms of sleeping pill withdrawal first appear.
 Typically, they will start to show up roughly 24 hours following the last dose.
 Many symptoms will usually appear during this time.
-If you were taking a more dominant sleeping pill, such as a prescription benzodiazepine hypnotic sedative, then these symptoms will most likely be a lot more intense.
-The symptoms which commonly occur about a day after the last dose of your sleeping medication include vomiting, mood changes, anxiety, confusion, convulsions, and memory loss.
-If you have a severe sleeping pill addiction, then it is best to go through detox under the care of doctors and nurses at a treatment center, if possible.
+If patients were taking a more dominant sleeping pill, such as a prescription benzodiazepine hypnotic sedative, then these symptoms will most likely be a lot more intense.
+The symptoms which commonly occur about a day after the last dose of sleeping medication include vomiting, mood changes, anxiety, confusion, convulsions, and memory loss.
+If patients have a severe sleeping pill addiction, then it is best to go through detox under the care of doctors and nurses at a treatment center, if possible.
 This is because withdrawal symptoms can be severe at times.

 Week 2 – During the second week of sleeping aids detox, the withdrawal symptoms frequently escalate and reach their worst point.
 Symptoms that may occur during this phase of detox are extreme sweats, panic attacks, depression, increased heart rate and blood pressure, tremors, intense cravings for sleeping pills, and bad insomnia.
 These symptoms are all caused by the body responding to not having the sleeping pill anymore.
 This period is the most intense for the detox process regarding withdrawal symptoms.
 It is essential to be able to access medical treatment during this time if the withdrawal symptoms are extreme.